mgazier/madmom_python311/README.md

 - i put together a rough short program to test out and & debug my solution with Madmom
 	- i added some minimal non intrusive patches (subclass, aliases,..)
 - it appears to work well, although i haven't fully tested it yet
-- i'll be integrating & testing this into my actual project now that this works

 This code is raw, lightly tested and meant to share ideas, it is far from a product.